 Above, the most common types of plastic pollution

 This is our problem.
 The most common types of plastic pollution found in a global survey were cigarette butts (their filters contain tiny plastic fibres), plastic drinks bottles, bottle lids, food wrappers, plastic bags, drink lids, straws and stirrers.
-These are items we all use on a regular basis.
+These are items many of us use on a regular basis.

 Why is it such a problem?